ionic-team/ionic-site/content/docs/cli/start/index.md

-`--type` | Type of project to start (e.g. `ionic-angular`, `ionic1`) `--app-name`, `-n` | Human-readable name (use quotes around the name) `--list`, `-l` | List starter templates available `--skip-deps` | Skip npm/yarn package installation of dependencies `--cordova` | Include Cordova integration
+`--type` | Type of project to start (e.g. `ionic-angular`, `ionic1`) `--app-name`, `-n` | Human-readable name (use quotes around the name) `--list`, `-l` | List starter templates available `--cordova` | Include Cordova integration
-`--git` | Do not initialize a git repo
+`--no-deps` | Do not install npm/yarn dependencies `--no-git` | Do not initialize a git repo
-`--skip-link` | Do not link app to an Ionic Account
+`--no-link` | Do not ask to connect the app with the Ionic Dashboard

 ## Examples